luke-wagner/uncertainty-propagator/README.md

 // More complex example:
 //      let g = a(a - b)/b
 //      string g = divide(multiply(a, subtract(a, b)), b)
-//      Note: The result of the inner-most operation (subtract(a, b)) is used in the next operation, multiply()
+//      Note: The result of the inner-most operation (subtract(a, b)) is used in the next operation,
+//          multiply()
 //
 // Uncertainty functions handle propagating uncertainty.
 These functions are all preceded with "u_"
 // Example: given δa and δb, find uncertainty δ(a + b)
 //      string δa_plus_b = u_addsub(δa, δb)
 //

-// the resulting string δf contains the formula for the uncertainty of f std::string δf = u_multdiv(a, add(b, c), δa, u_addsub(δb, δc));
+// the resulting string δf contains the Excel formula for the uncertainty of f std::string δf = u_multdiv(a, add(b, c), δa, u_addsub(δb, δc));
 std::cout << δf;
 ```